Why Employees Quit in Groups

 Matt Straz, founder & CEO of Namely – an HR and payroll platform for companies around the world – wrote a very interesting piece for FastCompany.com titled, “Why Your Employees Are Leaving and How to Stop Them,” where he discusses the “sweet spot” in regards to payroll.
 Straz discovered that 79.5% of employees remained with their companies for more than two years if their salary was in the $80 to $100,000 range.
 However, and very interestingly, employees were less likely to be with the company if they made above or below this amount.

 Handling the payroll process can often seem overwhelming, particularly if you work for a global company.
-Furthermore, if not properly handled your payroll can procure harsh consequences.
+It’s why many people turn to a cannabis payroll company, or a more wide-marketed one, to help them with this process.
+Why?
+Well, if not properly handled your payroll can procure harsh consequences.
 That being said, if you have decided payroll is not something you want to risk handling on your own, then that is perfectly normal.
 It is a complex process that most business owners do not have the time to become experts on and that is why there are companies like CloudPay specifically specialized in payroll processing.
 For more information about outsourcing your payroll, head to the CloudPay website by visiting cloudpay.net.

 But money isn’t everything.
 So, it’s important to find out what is “everything” to your employees and work towards employee satisfaction.
 There are solutions to everything.
 Perhaps the employee benefits aren’t up to scratch; in this case, working with peo companies that work with trusted providers to offer perks for employees (as well as manage payroll and all the other time-consuming stuff that you don’t want to do) would be the solution.
 Merhar writes: “Don’t assume employees are happy (create a high-feedback environment) Provide different benefits for different employees (focusing on the high-value, expensive to replace employees).”
 In the long run this will save your company a lot of money.